charmkvark/charmkvark.github.io/README.md

-Guide Zoom Online Play
+Zoom Online Play Guide

-This guide will help you set up your online play environment given that one of the players already have downloaded and installed the game:
+This guide will help you set up the online play environment given that one of the players already have downloaded and installed the game:

 Step 1.

-Host: start the game and share your screen in the Zoom room
+Host: start the game and share your screen in the Zoom meeting

 Step 2.